TranPhucVinh/C/Physical layer/System call/kmess/README.md

 * Display the kernel log by realtime as printing out every new kernel log in the system.
 * As realtime displaying, running it for the first time will print out not thing.
 Then, inserting or removing a kernel module will result in that module's kernel log printed out by this program.
+* The general idea to achieve those features is to accessing to [/dev/kmsg](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Physical%20layer/Device%20files/dev.md#devkmsg), a character device node provides userspace access to the kernel's ``printk`` buffer.

 Run ``./build.sh`` to overwrite the ``kmess`` command.